Metal Max 3: Translation

-On June 23, 2020, an unofficial English fan translation was released by a translation group known as Metal Dreamers.
+In June 2020, an unofficial English fan translation was released by a translation group known as Metal Dreamers.

 Reception

 While RPGamer scored Metal Max 3 4.5/5, Japanese gaming magazine Famitsu awarded the game 33/40.
 The game was praised for its vast degrees of freedom and its tank system, but reviews criticized high encounter rates and slow-paced gameplay.